github/docs/content/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-on-behalf-of-an-organization.md

    >
    ```

-   {% tip %}
+   > [!TIP]

-   **Tip:** If you're using a text editor on the command line to type your commit message, ensure there are two newlines between the end of your commit description and the `on-behalf-of:` commit trailer.
+   > If you're using a text editor on the command line to type your commit message, ensure there are two newlines between the end of your commit description and the `on-behalf-of:` commit trailer.

-   {% endtip %}

 1. On the next line of the commit message, type `on-behalf-of: @org <name@organization.com>`, then a closing quotation mark.